-The new venison strategy requires additional support for its "big ticket" items to be implemented.
-The strategy aims to substantially increase the farmed sector output from 100 tonnes to 850 tonnes.
+As part of the strategy, The Scottish Venison Association was formed as a successor to the Scottish Venison Partnership with the aim of implementing the strategy which aims to substantially increase the farmed sector output from 100 tonnes to 850 tonnes.
 This will be achieved by growing the annual kill from 1.7k to 15k animals and growing the value of the sector to £4.6m.

 In the longer-term, the required increase to meet demand could be achievable if the relative profitability of farmed deer were to improve compared to beef and sheep.
 Much will depend on what changes to agricultural support and trade access are made following Brexit and whether these create opportunities for new enterprises such as deer farming.
 Interestingly non-EU venison enjoys tariff free access to the EU compared to tariffs of ~50% for beef and sheep-meat.
+Brexit is likely to bring further challenges for import and export.
+The sector may find post-Brexit that imports, and exports diminish further and more wild roe venison, which is traditionally exported to Europe, is available for the UK market.